mikeraab/docker001/Participant-Guide.md

 <img src=images/github-dockerhub_13.jpg />

-This will prompt you to link your GitHub account:
+This will prompt you to link your GitHub account, so that Docker Hub can pull the source code:

 <img src=images/2017-03-16_10-41-09.jpg />